 -

 Look for methodology fit.
-Lean for waste reduction, Six Sigma for quality, RPA for automation.
+Lean for waste reduction, Six Sigma for quality, RPA for automation, AI process mining for complex systems.
 Ask which methodology they’d recommend for your situation and why.
+If they recommend what they always recommend regardless of context, keep looking.

 -